Faiz-Iqbal/Mastermind-Game-on-RaspberryPi/README.md

 The Fritzing diagram in the folder visualises this wiring.

-## Please Refer to the project report for additional information.
+## ❗Please Refer to the project report for additional information.